Alfresco/Aikau/tutorial/chapters/Tutorial6.md

 In the first tutorial we added the widget `alfresco/documentlibrary/views/AlfSimpleView` which is an example of a [composite widget](./Tutorial3.md "Link to tutorial on creating composite widgets") which contains a view model.
 We’re now going to build a view model directly inside our AlfList configuration.

 All views must be instances of `alfresco/lists/views/AlfListView`.
-This widget should also be configured with a `“widgets` attribute which will be a model of the widgets for every item in the list.
+This widget should also be configured with a `widgets` attribute which will be a model of the widgets for every item in the list.

 Aikau provides a number of “building block” modules for constructing views, but for optimum performance you should consider writing your own view template to reduce client-side processing.

 We’re going to construct a very basic view where each item is a row containing a single cell.
-Add the following into the empty “widgets” array (in the file `users-and-groups.get.js`):
+Add the following into the empty `widgets` array (in the file `users-and-groups.get.js`):

 ```JAVASCRIPT
 {